 “Basically if you have enough employees or machines – or ants in a colony – they can all have very specific tasks,” said Lawson.
 “And that’s how ant society is.
 And that’s how they evolved jobs over millions of years.
 It’s come to be that we need a nursing ant; we need a soldier ant.”

 “Arguably, humans are too smart for the functioning of the whole society – it pays to be individually stupid,” Moffett laughed.
 “This is the wisdom of the crowds idea brought to ants.
 Basically, all those little ants with their mostly ignorant choices, out of all that emerges a smart society.”

-Oh my word, we are so ant-like.
-It is uncanny.
+It is uncanny how similar we are to ants.
 Of course, we don’t see ourselves that way.
-Our species’ centric ego impels us to paint a self-portrait commensurate with our highest ideals rather than sober self-understanding.
-Take, for example, the comment, “So, if no one is in charge, how DO ants make decisions?”.
+Our species-centric ego impels us to paint a self-portrait commensurate with our highest ideals rather than sober self-understanding.
+Take, for example, the comment, “So, if no one is in charge, how DO ants make decisions?”

-Finally, notice how well chapter 71 has us (humanity) pegged: Not to know yet to think that one knows will lead to difficulty.
-While we’re never going to reach that simple naturalness known to other animals (and plants), we can at least take heed, i.e., To know yet to think that one does not know is best.
+Finally, note how succinctly chapter 71 sums up humanity’s core problem: Not to know yet to think that one knows will lead to difficulty.
+While we’re never going to reach the simple naturalness known to other animals and plants, we can at least take heed, as the first line of chapter 71 advises, To know yet to think that one does not know is best.